-In case, if you are diagnosed with breast cancer – do not get scared.
+In case you are diagnosed with breast cancer – do not get scared.
 Being brave and fighting the disease is the key to healthy survival.
-Modern medicine and advanced cancer care techniques can help in treating the breast cancer.
+Modern medicine and advanced cancer care techniques can help in treating breast cancer.

-Consult an oncologist to learn about best treatment options available including radiation, chemotherapy and mastectomy (removal of complete or partial breasts), if required.
+Consult an oncologist to learn about the best treatment options, including radiation, chemotherapy, and surgical intervention, if required.